bahrus/xtal-in/README.md

 # \<xtal-in\>

-Polymer component that curries events with semantically meaningful, and even unique, discoverable event names.
+\<xtal-in\> is a dependency-free component that curries events with semantically meaningful, and even unique, discoverable event names.

 In the [groundbreaking blog post "Custom Elements That Work Anywhere"](http://robdodson.me/interoperable-custom-elements/), Rob Dodson blegs: